1. Flexural and reliability of flexible circuits

 2, the economy of flexible circuit

-The flexible circuit industry is in the midst of a SMAll but rapid growth.
+The flexible circuit industry is in the midst of a small but rapid growth.
 Polymer thick film process is an efficient and low-cost production process.
 The process selectively prints conductive polymer ink on a cheap flexible substrate.
 Its representative flexible substrate is PET.
 Polymer thick film conductors include silk screen metal filler or toner filler.
 The polymer thick film process itself is clean, using lead-free SMT adhesives without etching.
 Because of the addition process and the low cost of substrate, polymer thick film circuit is 1/10 of the price of copper polyimide film circuit; Is the price of rigid circuit board 1/2 ~ 1/3.
 The polymer thick film method is particularly suitable for the control panel of the device.
-In mobile phones and other portable products, the polymer thick film method is suitable for converting components on printed circuit boards, switches and lighting devices into polymer thick film method circuits.
+In mobile phones and other portable products, the polymer thick film method is suitable for converting components, switches and lighting devices on printed circuit boards into polymer thick film methods.
 It saves costs and reduces energy consumption.

 Generally speaking, flexible circuits do cost more than rigid circuits, higher costs.
-In many cases, flexible circuit boards have to face the fact that many parameters are outside the tolerance range.
+In many cases, flexible plates have to face the fact that many parameters are outside the tolerance range.
 The difficulty in making flexible circuits is that the material is flexible.

 3. The cost of flexible circuits